SE::Startpage - Startpage.com search results parser

 论坛

-In the query format, we specify iterating characters from a to zzzz, .
-This method allows for maximum rotation of search results and retrieval of many new unique results:
+In the query format, we specify a character brute-force from a to zzzz; this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each initial search query, which totals 4 x 475254 = 1901016 search queries.
-The number is impressive, but it's not a problem for A-Parser at all.
+This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries—an impressive figure, but not a problem for A-Parser at all.
 At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

 Using operators

-You can use search operators in the query format, so it will be automatically added to every query in your list:
+You can use search operators in the query format, so they will be automatically added to each query from your list:

 site:$query